 - Teachers may not read an entire text or question in reading and writing assessments unless the student has a documented adaption for read-aloud: human reader/assistive technology. - Dictionaries and thesauri are not permitted during mathematics assessments. - Personal electronic devices are not permitted.
-If students require access to electronic dictionaries or translators, they may use a teacher-monitored device with a screen large enough for the teacher to read. - Operations tables, cognitive credit cards, cue cards, and worked examples should not be displayed in the classroom and are not permitted even with a documented adaptation (page 16). - Calculators are not permitted (page 16).
+If students require access to electronic dictionaries or translators, they may use a teacher-monitored device with a screen large enough for the teacher to read. - Operations tables, cognitive credit cards, cue cards, and worked examples should not be displayed in the classroom and are not permitted even with a documented adaptation (page 16). - Calculators are not permitted on Day 1 of Mathematics in Grade 8 (page 16).

-Literacy: Teacher Instructions and Scripts
+Reading and Writing: Teacher Instructions and Scripts